 | ”Remind me in 2 hours to check the oven” | 2 hours from now |

-Recurring Reminders
+Recurring reminders

-Recurring reminders repeat on a schedule until you cancel them or set a limit.
-Use these for habits, weekly check-ins, or anything that happens on a regular basis.
-Example prompts:| What you say | Schedule |
+These repeat on a schedule until you cancel them or set a limit.
+Use them for habits, weekly check-ins, or anything regular.

 | ”Remind me to stand up and stretch every 2 hours” | Every 2 hours during the day |